Shopify Pricing: Plans, Fees, and Hidden Costs 2023

 Shopify Starter Pricing Plan

-• How much: $5 per month – no discounts available for multi-year purchase
+Pricing $5/month – no discounts available for multi-year purchases

-The Shopify Starter plan (formerly called “Lite”) is the cheap option for online sellers to send “shoppable” product links in instant messages over WhatsApp, Instagram, SMS and email.
+The Shopify Starter plan costs just $5 per month, which is very cheap as ecommerce platforms go.
+It’s a good value for the money option for online sellers who want to send “shoppable” product links in instant messages over WhatsApp, Instagram, TikTok, SMS and email.
 This means your customers click a URL link and buy your product directly or add to a cart and buy some more.

 Shopify lite linkpop screengrab